 Towards a Smarter System

 The liberalisation of markets and the transition towards renewables has turned the EU energy sector into a dynamic and decentralised market.
 Applying our skills in data, trading, risk management and technology we build the tools that different players require.
 For instance, we set up algorithmic systems to support commodity traders.
 Further, we develop energy management services that support electricity providers, operators of smart grids as well as suppliers of gas and district heating.

 Booming Trade in Energy

-Our experience with capital markets, complex data flows, real-time technologies and analytics was a valuable asset to facilitate this expanding trade.
+To facilitate this booming trade, specialised exchanges such as the European Energy Exchange were established.
+As a result, our expertise with capital markets, complex data flows, real-time technologies and data analytics became a valuable asset to facilitate this expanding trade.

 The Complexity of Renewables

-Reacting to these developments, producers, suppliers and traders of energy increasingly bought and sold on short notice to limit surpluses and shortfalls.
+Reacting to these trends, producers, suppliers and traders of energy increasingly bought and sold on short-term exchanges, so-called intraday markets, limiting surpluses and shortfalls in electricity production.
 As a result, the volume of European intraday markets such as EPEX SPOT has more than tripled over the past ten years.

-To cope with these challenges, we have developed platforms that automatically integrate and analyse distinct types of data such as wind forecasts, water levels of rivers and reservoirs as well as load and spare capacity of regional and international grids.
+With the importance of wind and solar, the relevance of weather data also increased.
+Therefore, we built platforms that automatically integrate and analyse distinct types of data such as wind forecasts, water levels of rivers and reservoirs as well as load and spare capacity of regional and international grids.

 When AI Buys Electricity

 Today, we increasingly work with clients who react to the booming intraday market by speeding up their order decisions through algorithmic trading.

-These quantitative systems automatically evaluate data, exploit market information by using algorithms and artificial intelligence and decide to buy or sell energy.
+These quantitative systems automatically evaluate data, exploit market information by using algorithms and artificial intelligence and make automated decisions to buy or sell energy.

-Traders use these sophisticated tools to analyse a wide variety of information.
+Traders benefit greatly from these sophisticated tools to process and analyse a wide variety of information.

-That gives them insights to run and stabilise the increasingly complex provision of energy.
+That gives them valuable insights to manage and stabilise the increasingly complex provision of energy.

 Selected Clients & Partners